Virtual and Smart Cultural Tourism (VSCT Partnership)

 Mission

-This sector is currently marked by small, highly specialised and mostly national market actors, while a European scale innovation entity is missing yet.
-In January 2021 Time Machine Organisation and Thuringia (DE) with Lower Austria (AT), Cyprus, Paris (FR), Saxony (DE), Greater Amsterdam (NL), and Galicia (ES) come together to fill in this gap leverage digital innovation as technologies and media for cultural heritage in Europe with specific focus on international scale.
-They are mandated by DG REGIO to run a one-year pilot action and develop innovative investment projects to leverage digital and sustainable tourism.
-VSCT Partnership is a cooperation of regions whose key smart specialisation priorities and activities are linked to tourism and creative industry, and who need responsive strategies to better align innovation activities and value chains.
+This sector is currently marked by small, highly specialised and mostly national market actors, while a European scale innovation entity is missing.
+In January 2021, Time Machine Organisation joined forces with Thuringia (DE), Lower Austria (AT), Cyprus (CY), Paris (FR), Saxony (DE), Greater Amsterdam (NL), and Galicia (ES) to address this gap by leveraging digital innovation, technologies and media to enhance cultural heritage in Europe, with a particular focus on an international scale.
+These members of our partnership were mandated by DG REGIO to run a one-year pilot action and develop innovative investment projects to leverage digital and sustainable tourism.
+The VSCT Partnership is a cooperation of regions whose key smart specialisation priorities and activities are linked to tourism and creative industry, and who need responsive strategies to better align innovation activities and value chains.

 Objectives